 Actually Four generations were present – my great grandmother Jennie Turner and her sister Abbie, her daughters (which included my grandmother), my aunt Mary V and her daughters DD and Barbara.
 My mother Doris and her family (including me) were in still living in Springfield, Mass, and missed this dinner.

-This was Thanksgiving at my Graham Grandparents house in 1963, east side Detroit.
+This was Thanksgiving at my Graham Grandparents house in 1963, East side Detroit.
 My grandfather cuts the turkey.
 My mother sits on the right.
 I am on the left, my sister next to me.
 Wonder where my Aunt Mary Vee and my cousins were?
 Usually there were four more around the table.
 How we all fit I do not know, but we did.
 The house is gone now.
 Everybody in this photo except my sister and I are dead.
-We are almost as old as my grandparents were.
+We are about as old as my grandparents were.

 After I wrote my Thanksgiving 1991 post several days ago, I talked to several people about what they remembered.
 Some remembered nothing.
 Several others remembered the snow, Zaron with his head wrapped in a towel and the status discussion.
 Someone remembered it was Christmas but I was lucky enough to have the Ruff Draft article saying it was Thanksgiving.
 A reason to keep a journal or a family newsletter.